workingpayload/SuperAgent/README.md

 # 🧠 Agent Skills

-> Install and run AI-powered developer skills across Claude, Gemini, and OpenAI.
+> Install and run AI-powered developer skills across Claude and Gemini.

 ⚡ Turn prompts into reusable, installable skills
 ⚡ Works from CLI in seconds